hermannhueck/random-number-generator/README.md

-# Detecting Functional Patterns while Developing a Random Number Generator
+# Detecting Functional Patterns while Developing a Random Value Generator

-In this small series of examples I develop a functional Random Number Generator.
+In this small series of examples I develop a functional Random Value Generator.

 Starting with mutable generation of pseudo-random values using scala.util.Random I go to immutable, random value generation using functions: *RNG => (RNG, a)*.